ReferencestyleDefinition

 <styleDefinition>

-The <styleDefinition> component allows the user to define custom styles for an individual document.
+<styleDefinition> is a General Operator component that allows the user to define custom styles for an individual document.
 Default styleNumbers, used in Graphical Components, are numbered 11 to 66.
 Additional styleNumbers are defined with a <styleDefinition> component nested within a <styleDefinitions> block.
-These new styles are assigned unique numbers that can be used locally in that document.

 Attributes and Properties